TL;DR On Buying Your First Rental Property:

 When the renovations are finished, you refinance the property with a long-term landlord loan (try Visio) and pull your original cash back out.
 It works because the new landlord loan is based on the new, after-repair value (ARV) of the property, not what you initially paid for it.
 So, if you created sufficient equity, you can pull some cash out when you refinance, to cover your initial down payment.

-And if you’re struggling to come up with that initial down payment, try some of the strategies below to borrow the down payment elsewhere.
-Keep in mind that while beginners love the idea of 100% financing, the BRRRR method is actually better suited to more experienced investors, given the higher risk that comes with higher leverage.
+And If you’re struggling to come up with that initial down payment, try some of the strategies below to borrow the down payment elsewhere.
+Keep in mind that while beginners love the idea of financing a rental property with no money down, the BRRRR method is actually better suited to more experienced investors, given the higher risk that comes with higher leverage.
 Start with lower-risk strategies if you’re a beginner at real estate investing.

 buy investment property with no money down 13.
 Seller Financing